Quick Answer

 Publish the CGGs for review.
 In the cited NYSE framework, CGGs are posted on the company website for shareholder review.
 Done when: the posted CGGs match your current internal version.

 Use a disclose-or-explain approach on shareholder-rights policy.
-The source notes companies are not required to include shareholder-rights information in CGGs, and that gap can weaken investor monitoring value.
+Companies are not required to include shareholder-rights information in CGGs, and that gap can weaken investor monitoring value.
 If a policy is not adopted, disclose that and explain.
 Done when: policy status is clearly disclosed or explained in your governance materials.

 Mini-checklist for the governance record